 - Download the Course Permission and Calculation Worksheet form.

 - Complete the student portion then type your initials for the signature and have your parent initial and date the Parent section.
 Email the form to your high school.
 They will complete their section and email the form to email@example.com.

 - Transcripts (including test scores, if applicable) can also be sent by email directly from your school to firstname.lastname@example.org.

 - Personal statement (freshmen or sophomores only) emailed to email@example.com.

 No decision will be made until all of the items have been completed and received.

 UM-Dearborn is committed to making Dual Enrollment affordable for students.

-- Once enrolled, a new scholarship for 50% (70% for Summer I, II, and Full) of tuition and fees will be applied to your account.
+- Once enrolled, a new scholarship for 50% of tuition and fees will be applied to your account.
 No additional application required.

 - Talk to your principal or counselor about additional funding that may be available through your high school.